nodrogluap/maxwell/README.md

 ## Building (Windows)
 Build grpc libraries:
 ```
-C:\Directory\path\to\minioncapstone> build_all.bat
+C:\Directory\path\to\maxwell> build_all.bat
 ```
 Make the search, index and client executables:
 ```
-C:\Directory\path\to\minioncapstone> make all_windows
+C:\Directory\path\to\maxwell> make all_windows
 ```
 Add the lib directory to your PATH:
 ```
-C:\Directory\path\to\minioncapstone\lib
+C:\Directory\path\to\maxwell\lib
 ```

-## ont_simple_client
+## Maxwell
-Receives and prints reads received from the MinKNOW server.
-Performs matching against a reference genome (reference genome can be a pre indexed file or a FastA file that will be indexed upon running ont_simple_client.
+Receives reads from the MinKNOW server.
+Performs matching against a reference genome (reference genome can be a pre indexed file or a FastA file that will be indexed upon running maxwell.
 Additionally, the FastA file can be prefixed).
-CURRENTLY MATCHING DOES NOT WORK.
-The options for running ont_simple_client are as follows:
+The options for running maxwell are as follows:

 Options for reading BED file:
 - -B (Read in BED file to compare matches to.
 Must provide file path with this option)